haddocking/haddocking.github.io/education/biomolecular-simulations-2018/Metadynamics_tutorial/index.md

 </a>
 -->

-At last, we can remove water molecules (reference structure) and hydrogens (HADDOCK models) to facilitate the visual comparison with the reference structure.
+At last, we can remove water molecules (reference structure) and hydrogens to facilitate the visual comparison with the reference structure.

 <a class="prompt prompt-pymol">
 show sticks, resn UDP<br>